Workflow Limits

 For example:

-- A workflow that processes large files or calls multiple APIs might take 5–10 seconds.
+- A workflow that processes large files or calls multiple APIs might take several seconds.

 - With only 1 concurrent run, additional executions must wait in queue.

-- With 5 concurrent runs, five executions can run at the same time while others queue.
+- With 5 concurrent runs, multiple executions can run in parallel.

 Concurrency matters most for: